“From Chronically Ill and Depressed to Vibrantly Alive”

 In my teens, when I started questioning my doctors about all of the medications I was on, they told me that I would need these medications for the rest of my life.
 I remember walking out of the office and feeling 1000% determined to live a life without medications.
 But I had no idea how I would do this.

 I recently had a blood test; the nurse told me that I have the healthy blood of a teenager.
-I live symptom-free, without any medications, by using food and brain management (of thoughts and emotions, like stress) as my medicine.
+I live symptom-free, without any medications, by practicing exactly what I teach in my Gut Health Program.

 Curing my own depression by Learning how to feel and how to think